DeepfakeArt Challenge: A Benchmark Dataset for Generative AI Art Forgery and Data Poisoning Detection: Introduction

 Amid the rise in generative AI due to its tremendous potential and its current trajectory towards widespread adoption, there has been tremendous growing concern over its intentional or unintentional use for malicious purposes that can have a negative impact on society.
 For example, in the realm of visual content synthesis using generative AI, there is a growing concern over image forgery and copyright infringement \cite{Will.2022, Ellen.2023, James.2023}.
 More specifically, large generative models for image synthesis are typically trained on large image datasets such as LAION \cite{schuhmann2022laion}, which contain billions of images with many of these being copyright-protected images.
 Furthermore, given that such models also accept language prompts, they are also trained on textual datasets often comprising of internet corpora, which could contain proprietary or copyright-protected text content.
 Given the sheer size of these datasets, it is nearly impossible to manually inspect all content within these datasets, leaving the origins and intellectual property rights of the data sources largely ambiguous \cite{somepalli2022diffusion}.
 A critical concern arising from this is the tendency of large generative models to memorize data, as highlighted in various studies \cite{carlini2022quantifying, biderman2023emergent}.
 This presents significant legal considerations for companies deploying these models, who must navigate these issues carefully to avoid infringement.
 Another growing concern in the realm of visual content synthesis is the rise of adversarial data poisoning intended to fool AI-based systems for decision-making and decision support.
 For example, there has been significant recent explorations on the impact of data poisoning in AI-powered medical systems, where the intentional embedding of generated adversarial noise into medical images that are imperceptible to the human eye can lead to false diagnosis that can have lethal consequences for patients as well as other malicious acts such as insurance fraud \cite{ghaffari2022adversarial,finlayson2019adversarial, zhou2021machine}.
 As such, means to tackle these concerns are critical for widespread adoption in a responsible manner.
+Motivated to address these key concerns to encourage responsible generative AI for visual content synthesis, we introduce the DeepfakeArt Challenge, a large-scale challenge benchmark dataset designed specifically to aid in the building of machine learning algorithms for generative AI art forgery and data poisoning detection.
+Figure \ref{fig:all_class_act} shows the snapshot examples of our dataset.
+To the best of the authors' knowledge, there are currently no available datasets designed specifically for the purpose of exploring the detection of copyright infringement for generative AI in the domain of art.
+As such, this study represents a first attempt at producing a dataset for supporting researchers in this field in the development of machine learning algorithms for identifying copyright infringement by generative AI models.
+The development of such detection algorithms could significantly assist developers of generative AI systems in mitigating potential legal repercussions associated with their systems, as well as enable content creators and content curators to better identify copyright infringement by generative AI efficiently and systematically.